About NC State ISE

 The Edward P. Fitts Department of Industrial and Systems Engineering (ISE) at NC State is one of only five named ISE departments in the United States and ranks among the top 15 programs in the country according to U.S. News and World Report.
 The department currently has a rich and diverse research portfolio in:

 - Systems Analytics and Optimization

-NC State ISE also supports two other academic programs:
+NC State ISE also supports two other academic programs and a degree:

 To become and be perceived as one of the preeminent ISE departments in the world.
 This will be achieved through image, research, education/alumni/outreach/students, economic development, collaborations/partnerships, infrastructure/culture/staff/faculty.